Post Covid-19 – How smoking hot is Miami housing market?

 Due to Covid, several companies are shutting down in the Northeast, which urged thousands of people to move to Florida.
 It has disrupted the balance of the Miami housing market and can create a housing crunch.
 Owing to a sudden spike in demand with inventory remains low, home prices climbed up in South Florida.
 It has become a sellers’ market with many sellers in the market, selling their properties as they are getting a higher price.

 Like other global realty markets, the Miami housing market was badly hit by Covid-19 induced pandemic but the South Florida and Miami housing markets bounced back in the 3rd quarter of 2020.
-And since then, the demand for houses, condos and apartments in Miami has been increasing.
+And since then, the demand for houses, condos, and apartments in Miami has been increasing.
 Another interesting feature that made the Miami housing market so attractive for potential investors is the low mortgage rates.

 The pent-up demand coupled with low mortgage rates boomed the Miami housing market, which will continue to fuel real estate transactions in 2021.
-According to the MIAMI Association of Realtors (MIAMI) and the Multiple Listing Service (MLS) system, Miami-Dade County total home sales showed a double-digit increase for the sixth consecutive month in February 2021.
+According to the MIAMI Association of Realtors (MIAMI) and the Multiple Listing Service (MLS) system, Miami-Dade County totals home sales showed a double-digit increase for the sixth consecutive month in February 2021.
 House prices have been increasing since then because there is strong demand for Miami properties but supply is limited, which eventually leads to price appreciation.
 And February 2021 is termed as the 111th consecutive month of home price appreciation in this region.

 The statistics show that the monthly supply of inventory for single-family homes decreased by 49.1% to 2.8 months, which indicates a seller’s market.
 Inventory for existing condominiums decreased by 19% to 10.2 months, which indicates a buyer’s market.
 If inventory levels are around 6.5 months, there is a balanced housing market.
 This is the historical state-wide benchmark for the monthly supply inventory available for sale.